netgroup/rose-srv6-control-plane/control_plane/controller/controller/nb_grpc_server/README.md

 **gRPC server**
 ----

-This folder contains an implementation of a gRPC server for the controller.
+This folder contains a gRPC-based implementation of a Northbound interface for the controller.